|Course code: 174204||Subject title: MICROECONOMICS|

 CG18: Capacity to adapt to new situations.

-CE01: Understanding of the economic institutions as a result and application of theoretical or formal representations regarding the functioning of the economy.
+SP01 Understand economic institutions as a result and application of theoretical or formal representations about how the economy works.

 All the learning outcomes are related to the training activities and evaluation systems mentioned in the corresponding sections.